Graphic representing this web site

 Charles hired the medic Robert Thomas Crossfield MD to fill the position of ship's surgeon on an ill-fated voyage in February.
 Crossfield was arrested in August 1795 and put on trial for treason against King George III.

 Charles later appeared to become further involved in the radical politics of his time.
-The activist William Cobbett records in his journal for 21st December 1821 -
+The activist William Cobbett records in his journal the passage above.
+What might the proverbial fly on the wall have heard during these meetings?

 Cobbett's Complete Collection of State Trials published from 1809 onwards contains a transcript of Crossfield's trial.
 One of the prosecutors was the famous barrister William Garrow.
 In 1805 Garrow became MP for Gatton: a rotten borough attracting some of Cobbett's heaviest scorn.